peporerto/peporerto/README.md

 ## 🚀 About Me

 I'm a full stack developer passionate about building **scalable backends, clean architecture, and modern UI**.

-I enjoy solving real business problems using:
+I enjoy solving real problems using:

 - 🧱 **NestJS + SQL** for strong backend systems
-- ⚛️ **React** for interactive, modern interfaces
+- ⚛️ **React** for modern interfaces
-- ☁️ **AWS** for secure, efficient cloud deployment
+- ☁️ **AWS** for secure and efficient deployments
-- 🤖 **AI / LLMs** for smarter applications
+- 🤖 **AI / LLMs** to build smarter applications
 - 🛠️ **DevOps basics** for automation and CI/CD

-I'm self-taught, detail-oriented, and I love building real products from scratch.
+Self-taught, detail-oriented, and comfortable building real products from scratch.

 ---